-Prevention of Transactions Involving a Change of Control of the Company
+Our Rights Plan May Prevent Transactions Resulting in a Change of Control of the Company

-Effective May 8, 2019, the shareholders re-approved our Rights Plan that provides the Board and the Company's shareholders with additional time to assess any unsolicited take-over bid for the Company and, where appropriate, to pursue other alternatives for maximizing shareholder value.
+Effective June 21, 2022, the shareholders re-approved our Rights Plan that provides the Board and the Company's shareholders with additional time to assess any unsolicited take-over bid for the Company and, where appropriate, to pursue other alternatives for maximizing shareholder value.
 Under the Rights Plan, one right has been issued for each currently issued Common Share, and one right will be issued with each additional Common Share that may be issued from time to time.
 The Rights Plan may have a significant anti-takeover effect.
 The Rights Plan has the potential to significantly dilute the ownership interests of an acquiror of our shares, and therefore may have the effect of delaying, deterring or preventing a change in control of the Company.

-The economic effects of a pandemic, epidemic or outbreak of an infectious disease could adversely affect our operations or the market price of our Common Shares.
+The economic effects of a pandemic, epidemic or outbreak of an infectious disease or other public health crisis could adversely affect our operations or the market price of our Common Shares.

 Public health crises such as pandemics, epidemics or similar outbreaks, including the novel strain of coronavirus known as "COVID-19", could adversely impact our operations or the market price of our Common Shares.
-The extent to which COVID-19 impacts our operations or the market price of our Common Shares will depend on future developments, which are highly uncertain and cannot be predicted with confidence, either internationally or within the U.S., Canada or Germany, including the duration of the outbreak, new information that may emerge concerning the severity of COVID-19, and the actions to contain the virus or treat its impact, among others.
-COVID-19, however, has already resulted in significant volatility in the world and the national trading markets.
+The extent to which such pandemics may impact our operations or the market price of our Common Shares will depend on future developments, which are highly uncertain and cannot be predicted with confidence, either internationally or within the U.S., Canada or Germany, including the duration and severity of such an outbreak and the actions taken in response to contain the outbreak or treat its impact, among others.

-The spread of COVID-19 may impact our operations, including the potential interruption of our clinical trial activities and our supply chain.
-For example, the rise in the Omicron variant in the COVID-19 pandemic has caused delays in site initiation and patient enrollment in our Phase 3 DETECT clinical trial for diagnostic use in childhood-onset growth hormone deficiency.
-As well, sales activities for MacrilenTM in the US by Novo Nordisk may be impacted due to delays of diagnostic activities on adult growth hormone deficiency ("AGHD") in the U.S. In addition, the COVID-19 pandemic may also cause some patients to be unwilling to enroll in our trials or be unable to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services, which would delay our ability to conduct clinical trials or release clinical trial results on a timely basis and could delay our ability to obtain regulatory approval and commercialize our product candidates.
-The spread of an infectious disease, including COVID-19, may also result in the inability of our suppliers to deliver components or raw materials on a timely basis or at all.
-In addition, hospitals may reduce staffing and reduce or postpone certain treatments in response to the spread of an infectious disease.
-Such events may result in a period of business disruption and, in reduced operations, doctors or medical providers may be unwilling to participate in our clinical trials, any of which could materially affect our business, financial condition or results of operations.
-The significant spread of COVID-19 within the U.S., Canada or Germany resulted in a widespread health crisis and has had adverse effect on the national economies generally, the markets that we serve, our operations and the market price of our Common Shares.
+The spread of a pandemic may impact our operations, including the potential interruption of our clinical trial activities and our supply chain.
+For example, the rise in the Omicron variant in the COVID-19 pandemic caused delays in site initiation and patient enrollment in our Phase 3 DETECT clinical trial for diagnostic use in childhood-onset growth hormone deficiency.
+As well, sales activities for Macrilen[TM] in the US by Novo Nordisk may be impacted due to delays of diagnostic activities on adult growth hormone deficiency ("AGHD") in the U.S. In addition, the COVID-19 pandemic may also have caused some patients to be unwilling to enroll in our trials or be unable to comply with clinical trial protocols if quarantines impeded patient movement or interrupted healthcare services, which would have delayed our ability to conduct clinical trials or release clinical trial results on a timely basis and could have delayed our ability to obtain regulatory approval and commercialize our product candidates.
+The spread of an infectious disease, such as COVID-19, may also result in the inability of our suppliers to deliver components or raw materials on a timely basis or at all.
+In addition, hospitals may result in a period of business disruption and, in reduced operations, doctors or medical providers may be unwilling to participate in our clinical trials, any of which could materially affect our business, financial condition or results of operations.
+Although we believe we are in a recovery period, the significant spread of COVID-19 within the U.S., Canada or Germany resulted in a widespread health crisis and had an adverse effect on the national economies generally, the markets that we serve, our operations and the market price of our Common Shares.